ToyB-Chan/mini-file-format/README.md

 my-value = 5                 | Invalid character in key.

 [MyOtherSection.Subsection]  | "MyOtherSection" is not defined.
-myValue = 16 # comment       | Inline comments are not allowed.
+myValue = 16 # a comment     | Inline comments are not allowed.
 ```